SondreNjaastad/Pupy/README.md

 With Pupy installed, you can run Python scripts directly in Puter.
 Access the Pupy app from your Puter desktop and use the Python interactive shell or execute scripts from the Puter file system.

 ## Contribution
 We welcome contributions to enhance Pupy's functionality.
-Please refer to our contributing guidelines for more information on making pull requests.

 ## License
 Pupy is distributed under the MIT License.
 For more details, see the `LICENSE` file.